 - Trains – The nearest train station is Unanderra.
 There are frequent trains are available between Sydney Central train station and Unanderra.

 - Buses – The nearest bus stop is Mittagong.
 There are buses are available between Sydney Central and Mittagong.

-- More information can be found at NSW Transport website.
+- More information on public transport can be found at NSW Transport website.

 - Starting and finishing point: Hindmarsh lookout.

 - Distance: 5 kilometers return.

 - Grade: Hard (unmarked path).